dbherol/ScanCan/CONTRIBUTING.md

 Find a bug?
 We would love to squish it for you.
 Please submit your bug report as an issue and follow the template provided on this Github page: https://gist.github.com/carlo/3402842

 ## Suggest a new feature
 We love to hear from our users on how to improve!
-Please send an email with your suggestion(s) to danielbherold@gmail.com and we'll go from there :)
+Please send an email with your suggestion(s) and we'll go from there. :)

 ## Setting up an environment and running tests
 Although this project is still in the making, and these details are still being worked out, we would like to eventually  provide our supporters with a requirements.txt file and a recommended python environment setup.